amandremarin/test/README.md

-This repo is for finding trends in recipes' ingredients.

-The data is in the zipped xml file.
-Extract the xml file and add it to the parent directory of top_ingredients.py's directory.

-**TODO:** Find which ingredients are paired the most in recipes, Break down top ingredients by cooking style (e.g. italian, asian, american)
+Finding Trends in Recipes

+The data comes from http://recipes.wikia.com/wiki/Recipes_Wiki web pages.
+There is a csv file with all the recipes extracted from the web pages.